 Fenwal Explosion Suppression Systems

 Dust explosion accidents around the world kill hundreds and cause billions of dollars in damages each year.
-However, these dust explosion accidents can be controlled and thereby limit the potential for serious injuries or death, while reducing the damage to expensive process equipment.
+However, these dust explosion accidents can be controlled with a explosion suppression system and thereby limit the potential for serious injuries or death, while reducing the damage to expensive process equipment.

 Isolation & Venting